 Similarly, using an assistive device like a walker or pushing a stroller may also decrease the accuracy of cardio fitness scores.

-Finally, if you recently changed where you work out and walk or run on ground such as sand or up/down a hill, that can change your cardio fitness scores.
+Finally, if you recently changed where you work out and walk or run on the ground, such as sand or up/down a hill, that can change your cardio fitness scores.
 Apple recommends you exercise on relatively flat ground with a grade of less than 5 percent incline or decline.

 Are you overtraining and not recovering?